Damilola Adegbite

-Damilola Adegbite (born Oluwadamilola Adegbite; 18 May 1985) is Nigerian actress, Model, and Television personality.
-She played Thelema Duke in the soap opera Tinsel, and Kemi Williams in the movie Flower Girl.
+Damilola Adegbite (born Oluwadamilola Adegbite; 18 May 1985) is a Nigerian actress, model, and television personality.
+She played Telema Duke in the soap opera Tinsel, and Kemi Williams in the movie Flower Girl.
 She won Best Actress in a TV Series at the 2011 Nigeria Entertainment Awards.

 Biography

-She was born in Surulere, Lagos State.
+Adegbite was born in Surulere, Lagos State.
 She attended Queen's College in Yaba, Lagos and studied business administration at Bowen University in Iwo, Osun State.
-Tinsel was her acting debut.
-She has also appeared in TV commercials and hosted programs on TV.
+Tinsel was her acting debut, and she has also appeared in TV commercials and hosted programs on TV.

 Personal life

 In August 2014, Adegbite got engaged to Chris Attoh, a fellow actor she met on set of the soap opera Tinsel.
 In September 2014, the couple welcomed their son Brian.
-Adegbite and Attoh married privately in Accra, Ghana on 14 February 2015.
+Adegbite and Attoh got married privately in Accra, Ghana on 14 February 2015.